inviqa/chef-package-replace/README.md

 1. Use of yum-plugin-replace to replace a package where they both share the same base name - strategy `yum_replace`.
 2. Use of yum shell to replace a package with another in the same yum transaction - strategy `yum_shell`.
+   Yum shell is less intelligent with regards to dependencies, so you will need to specify all replacement packages to install.

 ### Replacing a package with yum-plugin-replace